LoicGrobol/scorch/README.md

 ## Formats
 ### Single document
-The input files should be JSON files with a "type" key at top-level
+The input files should be JSON files with a `"type"` key at top-level

-  - If "type" if "graph", then top-level should have at top-level
+  - If `"type"` is `"graph"`, then top-level should have at top-level
-    - A "mentions" key containing a list of all mention identifiers
+     - A `"mentions"` key containing a list of all mention identifiers
-    - A "links" key containing a list of pairs of corefering mention identifiers
+     - A `"links"` key containing a list of pairs of corefering mention identifiers
-  - If "type" is "clusters", then top-level should have a "clusters" key containing a mapping from clusters ids to cluster contents (as lists of mention identifiers).
+  - If `"type"` is `"clusters"`, then top-level should have a `"clusters"` key containing a mapping from clusters ids to cluster contents (as lists of mention identifiers).

 Of course the system and gold files should use the same set of mention identifiers…